flopsreallygotit/HashTable/README.md

 # First part.
 Choose your fighter.

-It’s obvious that the *more* collisions we have - the *slower* search of members we'll get.
+It’s obvious that the *more* collisions we have - the *slower* search of values we'll get.
 So we need to select the function with the least number of collisions of these:

 ### 1) constHash